Offering Basin

 Object Label

-Objects like this were called "basins for libations."
-They were used in tombs to receive poured offerings for the deceased like water, beer, or milk.
-The basin was sunk flush with the floor in front of a false door in the part of the tomb accessible to the public.
-According to some Egyptologists, the basin was also seen as a tree-shaded pool where the deceased could row or relax.
+Objects like this were called “basins for libations.”
+Priests used them in tombs to receive poured offerings for the deceased, such as water, beer, or milk.
+The basin was sunk flush with the floor inside the tomb.
+According to some Egyptologists, the basin could be interpreted metaphorically as a tree-shaded pool where the deceased could row or relax.

 Caption